One month free — 20 contractor spots, then they're gone.

 3. Plumbing.
 Sewer repair, water-line replacement, fixture installs, and the perennial frozen-pipe thaw.

 4. Flooring.
-LVP, hardwood refinishing, and carpet replacement (turnover-driven for property managers).
+LVP, hardwood refinishing, and carpet replacement (turnover-driven for property-manager accounts).

 5. Painting.
 Interior turnover painting, exterior re-paint, and cabinet refinishing.